dlindebaum/pion-argon-xs-analysis/README.md

 ```
 Now to run the analyser you need to create a tarball of the local products directory, as well as a bash script to setup the environment on the remote machine and a list of files you wish to process.

 The bash scripts in `jobsetup` are needed to setup the environment, one called `setup-grid` and the other `setup-jobenv.sh`.
 Copy `setup-grid` into the localProducts directory and `setup-jobenv.sh` in the top directory of the environment.
+Note that lines 89, 94 and 96 in `setup-grid` need to be modified to include your dunesw version and the local products directory name.

 First you need to create a list of root files to run (1 per job).
 Data/MC is stored on tape and prestaged to disk when people need to run an analysis.
 Typically most recent data/MC remains on disk but just in case, check the status of a dataset using cached_state.py